Annapoorna S. Kini

 Mount Sinai Hospital

-Being the Associate Director of the Mount Sinai Heart Cath lab she is responsible for day-to-day smooth functioning of very high volume Cardiac Cath lab which performs more than 15,000 total procedures including 5,200 interventions.
+As Director of the The Cardiac Catheterization Lab at The Mount Sinai Hospital she is responsible for day-to-day smooth functioning of very high volume Cardiac Cath Lab which performs more than 15,000 total procedures including 5,200 interventions.
 Dr. Kini also serves as the Director of Interventional Cardiology Fellowship Program involving six-to-seven fellows from the United States and overseas.
 Mount Sinai fellowship is one of the largest and Dr. Kini is responsible for selection and training of these fellows.

 Along with Dr. Sharma, Dr. Kini played a key role in starting the Live Symposium of Complex Coronary Cases in 1998, which has had overwhelming success every year by performing live complex coronary cases.
 She is the co-director of the Live Symposium since it's inception and has served as the organizer, planner, and performer of the live cases.